-Connector for socket box receiver: use 2 ferrite beads for each of the 10 tube pins and use heat shrink tubing to cover/isolate them.
-Don't use ferrite beads for the ground and heater connections.
+Connector for socket box receiver:

+Use RF attenuators for the 10 pins.
+Don't use ferrite beads for the ground (yellow/green) and heater (red) connections.
 The connector itself is bolted to a metal (20 x 20 mm aluminum) angle and a plastic box is used to cover it all.
 This has to be screwed to the front panel from above since you can't get to the bottom side anymore once the PCB is mounted to the front panel.
 The front panel must have M3 threaded holes for that.